-Sogou also engages in the others business, primarily by offering IVAS with respect to the operation of Web games and mobile games developed by third parties, as well as other services and products provided to users.
-Revenues generated by Sogou from the others business are classified as others revenues in our consolidated statements of comprehensive income.
+Sogou also engages in the other business, primarily by offering IVAS with respect to the operation of Web games and mobile games developed by third parties, as well as other services and products provided to users.
+Revenues generated by Sogou from the other business are classified as other revenues in our consolidated statements of comprehensive income.